cermegno/powerstore-api-emulator/README.md

 - Not checking whether a host has volume mappings during a DELETE /volume
 - Not enforcing mandatory parameters when creating resources
 - ... and a few more

+## DellEMC PowerStore REST API documentation
+This is the link to the [official PowerStore REST API developer's guide](https://downloads.dell.com/manuals/common/pwrstr-apig_en-us.pdf) from the DellEMC site

+You can [download the Ansible modules for PowerStore](https://github.com/dell/ansible-powerstore) in the Dell GitHub page.
+This page also provides instructions instructions on how to install the Ansible modules